GenomeDK/genomedk-docs/docs/best-practices.rst

 Multi-user project
 ==================

-This structure was suggested by Kasper Munch Terkelsen.

 In the case of multi-user projects where many people collaborate on the same data, the following structure may be used.